 - vi.
 The usage of vertical or corrugated metal siding for façades of primary structures shall be prohibited, and all new construction or redevelopment should, to the greatest practical extent, utilize materials that are evocative and respectful of the rural setting (earth tones). - vii.
 The usage of vertical or corrugated metal siding for façades of accessory structures shall be prohibited, in highly visible areas along highway commercial corridors. - viii.
 The usage of metal siding for façades of accessory structures may be considered when not clearly visible along highway commercial corridors. - ix.
-Routine maintenance on building facade is encouraged.
-Building components to be mindful of include: deteriorating foundations, building exterior finishes, signs, aged awnings, and exterior paint condition.
+Routine maintenance on building façade is encouraged.
+Building components to be mindful of include: deteriorating foundations, building exterior finishes, signs, aged awnings, and exterior paint condition. - x.
+Direct access from a parcel of land to either the Yellowhead Highway or Highway 22 shall not be approved by the County without prior approval from Alberta Transportation. - xi.

-xi.
 Alberta Transportation setbacks shall be adhered to.

-- Sign materials shall relate to the materials and style of the building(s) they serve.
-Plastic signs, ν. banners, or flags that include loud colors, particularly colors not pertaining to the building materials or style, are discouraged. - vi.
+- v.
+Sign materials shall relate to the materials and style of the building(s) they serve.
+Plastic signs, banners, or flags that include loud colors, particularly colors not pertaining to the building materials or style, are discouraged. - vi.
 The pole element of a pole-mounted sign shall be architecturally pleasing and in proportion to the sign that it carries. - vii.
 Ample landscaping shall be provided at the base of signs.